OCTOBER 15- TODAY’S READING FROM THE ONE YEAR BIBLE- JEREMIAH 26:1-27:22; 2 THESSALONIANS 3:1-18; PSALM 85:1-13; PROVERBS 25:16

 Psalm 85:3 3 You have taken away all Your wrath; You have turned from the fierceness of Your anger.

-There is a prayer request for spiritual renewal.
-He senses the grieving of the Holy Spirit.
+This psalm is a prayer request for spiritual renewal.
+The Psalmist senses the grieving of the Holy Spirit.
 Temporal fellowship is broken by their sin (Psalm 85:5-7), but the way back is clear: They are to hear the Word of the Lord and offer fresh repentance and obedience (v.
 8-9).

 The Lord has given His promise to the Psalmist and the returning remnant: